Literary-Insights/blog/src/content/blog/The Sh_t They Never Taught You_ What You Can Learn From Books - Jones, Adam & Ashton, Adam.txt-1.md

 ---
-title: DEEP SUMMARY - The Sh_t They Never Taught You_ What You Can Learn From Books - Jones, Adam & Ashton, Adam
+title: The Sh_t They Never Taught You_ What You Can Learn From Books - Jones, Adam & Ashton, Adam
-slug: deep-summary-the-sh_t-they-never-taught-you_-what-you-can-learn-from-books-jones-adam-ashton-adam
+slug: the-sh_t-they-never-taught-you_-what-you-can-learn-from-books-jones-adam-ashton-adam
 tags:
   - book-summary
 excerpt: ""